CFP Board Center for Financial Planning Announces Best Paper Award Winners

 - The BMO Wealth Management Best Paper Award in Consumer Finance – Dr. Joe J. Gladstone of the University of Cambridge and Dr. Emily N. Garbinsky of the University of Notre Dame for “The Consumption Consequences of Couples Pooling Financial Resources”

 - The CFP Board Center for Financial Planning Best Paper Award in Investments – Dr. David Blanchett, CFP® of Morningstar Investment Management, Dr. Michael Finke of Texas Tech University, and Dr. Michael Guillemette, CFP® of University of Missouri for “Who Exhibits Time Varying Risk Aversion?”

 The award winners were recognized and their papers presented earlier this month during the Center’s inaugural 2017 Academic Research Colloquium for Financial Planning and Related Disciplines in Arlington, Va.

 The Best Paper series of awards recognized authors from a variety of disciplines and sub-disciplines that relate to financial planning.
 The award carried a $2,500 cash prize for the author(s) of each winning paper.
-A full list of accepted papers is available here.

 “The quality of papers submitted for this first Academic Research Colloquium was very high, making for difficult decisions during the double-blind review process,” said Dr. Charles Chaffin, the Center’s Director of Academic Home.
 “We are grateful to each author who submitted a paper and are happy to recognize the high level of scholarship that is represented in each of the five papers that were recognized with a Best Paper Award.”